I am an Assistant Professor of Philosophy at the Department of Philosophy and Religious Studies at Daemen College in

-- Prior to coming to Pittsburgh, I was a Postdoctoral Research Fellow at Novel Tech Ethics at Dalhousie University, Canada, working within the project entitled “States of Mind: Emerging Issues in Neuroethics.”
+- Between 2010-2012, I was a Postdoctoral Research Fellow at Novel Tech Ethics at Dalhousie University, Canada, working within the project entitled “States of Mind: Emerging Issues in Neuroethics.”

 - I received my PhD in 2010 at the Department of Philosophy at York University, Canada with the dissertation, “Mad Narratives: Exploring Self-Constitutions Through the Diagnostic Looking Glass.”

 - My research in philosophy of psychiatry is situated at the intersection of general philosophy of science, philosophy of mind/ cognitive science and ethics.
 Empirical research on psychopathology and first person narratives of mental disorder are central to my work.

 - Where I (sometimes) blog.

 I am on the Executive Council of the Association for the Advancement of Philosophy and Psychiatry.